Saviour5538/API_design_v1/README.md

 # Workflow Builder API

-A REST API for managing AI agent workflows built with FastAPI and SQLite.
-This API powers a platform that lets users browse pre-built AI agents and compose them into automated workflows that run on n8n.
+A REST API for managing AI agent workflows built with FastAPI and PostgreSQL (Supabase).
+This API powers a platform that lets users browse pre-built AI agents and compose them into automated workflows.

 Authentication is handled externally — all endpoints are open.